ESG Investing: A Tale of Two Preferences

 Abstract

 What motivates ESG integration?
 I find both non-pecuniary and risk-mitigating preferences explain its prominence.
-Using widely endorsed ESG ratings, I show each preference induces sizable ESG equity premium identified through option-implied expected returns.
+A novel test based on changes in mutual funds’ portfolio holdings and several empirical findings establish the two widely endorsed ESG ratings proxy these preferences.
+With this, I show each preference induces sizable equity premium identified through option-implied expected returns.
 Due to unexpectedly persistent demand growth for ESG-conscious assets, realized returns mask true ESG pricing effects, especially those attributable to non-pecuniary preference.
-Consequently, this paper lends support to recent theoretical frameworks on ESG investing with non-pecuniary preference and reconciles mixed evidence in the empirical literature.
-In addition, I am able to identify the impact of investors’ hedging motives against negative non-pecuniary externalities via option-implied risk-neutral moments.
+Consequently, this paper lends support to recent theoretical frameworks with non-pecuniary preference and explains why empirical literature has lacked consensus.

-Keywords: Environmental, Social, Governance (ESG) investing, Non-pecuniary preference, ESG equity premia, Option-implied moments, Externalities.
+Keywords: Environmental, Social, Governance (ESG) investing, Non-pecuniary preference, ESG equity premia, Externalities, Option-implied moments.

 JEL Classification: G11, G12, G13, G41, M14